hoAlimoradi/BookExplorerMVVMCordinator/README.md

-# SpaceX
+# BookExplorer
-# SpaceX Launches Viewer
+# Book Explorer MVVM Cordinator

-A simple iOS application to view SpaceX launches using the SpaceX API.
-This project demonstrates the use of MVVM architecture, Combine for reactive programming, and compositional layout for modern UICollectionView layouts.
-It supports pagination and infinite scrolling to efficiently load and display SpaceX launches.
+A simple iOS application to explore, search, and view book details.
+This project demonstrates the use of MVVM architecture combined with a Coordinator for navigation flow.
+It also features reactive programming with Combine, efficient data handling using Realm for caching, and modern UICollectionView layouts for smooth and responsive UI.

 ## Features

 - **MVVM Architecture**: Ensures a clean separation of concerns.
 - **Combine Framework**: Utilized for data binding and reactive programming.
-- **Compositional Layout**: Provides a modern and flexible layout for displaying launches.
+- **Compositional Layout**: Provides a modern and flexible layout for displaying bookes.
 - **Pagination & Infinite Scrolling**: Supports efficient loading and displaying of large data sets.

 ## Requirements